soinkleined/busstop/README.md

 - on/off usb switch https://thepihut.com/products/micro-usb-cable-with-on-off-switch

 ![hardware](readme_images/hardware.jpeg)

-# To Do
-1. update documentation to cover tfl_bus_monitor
-2. finish kiosk build automation

 ## Acknowledgements
 Balena.io is a very interesting platform for IoT fleet management.
 I saw their blog post about creating a live train time sign under your monitor and was inspired to do something similar for busses.
 There are a lot of links to other resources from the post as well as many other project ideas.